yuler/gh-download/README.md

 ## How it works

 - Get GitHub token by `gh config get -h github.com oauth_token` command, for support private repository
-- Normailize repo url
+- Normalize repository url
-- Use [GitHub `get a true` API] filter path, If `path` end with `/` means download folder, otherwise download file.
+- Use [GitHub `get a tree` API] filter path
-- Traverse the file and download it via curl with GitHub token
+- If path is folder, Traverse the folder and download it via curl with GitHub token

 ## Usage